 As I wrote in both my review and interview with Gary Oldman and Tomas Alfredson, Tinker, Tailor, Soldier, Spy is not one’s average spy thriller.
-Nothing portrays the spy lifestyle as exciting or “awesome,” just cold, lonely, and harsh.
-Perhaps the greatest character who represents the themes of the film, while also still feeling like a person, is Jim Prideaux, played by Mark Strong.
+The espionage lifestyle we see here is cold, lonely, and harsh.
+Perhaps the character who represents that the finest is Jim Prideaux, played by Mark Strong.

 Prideaux, like every other character in the film, descends to worse and worse places, emotionally and mentally, as things progress.
 The character’s as lonely as can be, and Strong conveys that with every somber and sad look on his face.
 It’s an interesting contrast to another one of Strong’s performances from this year as Clive in The Guard.
 A lot of actors discuss how they love variety and go for it — and most genuinely mean it — but Strong seems to be one of the prime examples of someone doing it right.
 A sympathetic villain, an alien superhero, and an isolated spy make up an eclectic bunch of characters.

 Here’s what Mark Strong had to say about the catharsis of press, the divisiveness of Tinker, Tailor, Soldier, Spy, and the comfortable amount of takes: